MK316/Spring2023/DL/DLW11B.md

 ## [2] Todo list (the remaining time)

 1. As guided, create a repository "DL23_Project_G0", and create "README.md" file on the given repository (Group leader's account) > Individuals can copy the file later to your account.
 (Change "G0" => According to your group number)
-2. You'll be discussing/collecting ideas about your final project, and summarize your ideas and processes in your README.md file.
-This file shall be updated for 3 weeks.
-For today, collect brain storming, ideas, step by step processes you can think of a small activity in classroom (your future classroom).
+2. You'll be discussing/collecting ideas about your final project, and summarize your ideas step by step in your README.md file.
+This file should be used for your updates for 3 weeks.
+For today, collect ideas from your brain storming, step by step processes you can think of a small activity in classroom (your future classroom), or work load assignment among members.
+(Collaborative working is important, so do not simply divide workload.)

 ### Notes: